-Figure 2.11: Demo UI Dialog for Sensors
+Figure 2.10: Configuration Dialog

-- 3. The interview of the device was completed but the device does not offer enough information to identify the correct device.
+- 2. The interview was not finished to the point where enough parameters were detected to identify the correct device description record.
+You may manually choose the correct device description record using the button Select Device Description Record.
+A dialog box will be opened for manual selection of the product (if available).
+The manual selection of a device description record is only needed if no record was found on default. - 3.
+The interview of the device was completed but the device does not offer enough information to identify the correct device.
 You may manually choose the correct device description record using the button Select Device Description Record.
 A dialog box will be opened for manual selection of the product (if available).
 The manual selection of a device description record is only needed if no record was found on default. - 4.
 There is more than one device description record matching the information gathered during interview.
 This is particularly possible if a vendor sells devices with different firmware and functions without properly updating the firmware version information.
 You may manually choose the correct device description record using the button Select Device Description Record.
 A dialog box will be opened for manual selection of the product (if available).
 The manual selection of a device description record is only needed if no record was found on default.